 And Mr. Kent owns such a chain of knife shops, Knifeware, which meets these excellent standards just as he has described.
 There you get a chance to test out the blades available for sale.
 Like the start of any good relationship, one must go on a date first.
 Right now if you wish to try out, or ‘date’, the various Japanese blades at Knifeware you would have to go to one of the various Knifeware shops in Canada, or maybe, soon, a new Knifeware shop in Japan.

 “If you don’t have a shop like that near where you live the internet is the next best option.
 Good suppliers will have a toll free number so you can call any time and talk to an expert to guide you to the perfect knife.
-The perfect knife for you is just that, perfect for you.”
+The perfect blade for you is just that, perfect for you.”

 So what exactly is the protocol to follow when purchasing a knife?
 Kevin goes on to tell us…

 “Everyone has different needs.
 First question is what kind of steel?
 Stainless steels are a great option for people who want easy maintenance.
 They will stay sharp for a good long time and will not rust.
 Carbon steel however can rust but will stay sharper longer and give a silkier feeling when slicing.
 Some knives, my favourite, have carbon steel core wrapped with stainless steel.
 The maintenance issues are less but you are still cutting with carbon.
 It’s the future!
 The nest consideration is the handle.
 Western handles with a full tang and rivets are heavier and super rugged.
 A traditional Japanese handle is much lighter and the knife will have a forward balance.
 I prefer Japanese handles.
 After that it is all about the right size and the looks.
 I say grab a knife that you think looks great.
-You are going to be using it everyday after all, you should look forward to cutting with a sexy knife.
+You are going to be using it everyday after all, you should look forward to cutting with a sexy blade.
 The size of knife you should buy is the size you currently use the most often.
 Easy peasy.”